 Heating for boats – diesel room stoves

 In recent years diesel stoves (right) have found favour with a number of canal boaters.
 They come in a variety of styles, from ones such as the Kabola Old English which has the appearance of a conventional multi fuel stove to cylindrical stainless steel models such as the Lockgate Refleks model (right).
+Lockgate also do a conversion of the Morso Squirrel.
 They all work on broadly the same principle – an adjustable valve allows diesel to drip feed at varying rates into the bottom of the fire chamber.
 To light them either a small chip of firelighter is placed in the bottom of the chamber, or several capfuls of meths are poured in and ignited.
 A wire mesh cylinder (called a catalyser) rests on end in the middle and as it heats up, the diesel vaporises and catches alight.
 They are very effective.
 Concerns over the cost of diesel raises questions about the cost of running these stoves but different owners tell you different stories and many claim that the cost is broadly similar to solid fuel.
-I’ve owned boats with both, and I found diesel to be no more expensive as a means of heating, and you don’t have to hump it around in 25kg bags.
+People who have owned boats with both, found diesel to be no more expensive as a means of heating, and you don’t have to hump it around in 25kg bags.

 Heating for boats – ranges